-Families 'benefit' from living with schizophreniaMay 3rd, 2013 in Psychology & Psychiatry /
+Families 'benefit' from living with schizophreniaMay 3, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Living with someone with schizophrenia can have a positive impact on their family, according to a preliminary study by QUT.

 As part of her doctorate in clinical psychology, Rachel Morton from QUT's School of Psychology and Counselling, has interviewed relatives of people with schizophrenia to better understand the impact schizophrenia has on the family.

 "Family members frequently reported that the nature of schizophrenia meant their relative required a range of support, including financial, social, and assistance in getting treatment, all of which were reported to take a large emotional toll on the family members themselves," Ms Morton said.

 "It was common for people to report frustration with some mental health professionals and systems.

 "However, a unique finding of this study was the reporting of some unexpected positive personal growth experienced as a result of the challenges of living with someone with schizophrenia.

 "Most relatives identified that having a relative with schizophrenia contributed to their

 own personal development, such as having greater compassion for those with mental health issues and having a greater appreciation for what is important in their life."

 Ms Morton said for example, one participant said living with someone with schizophrenia had influenced their own career choice to become a health professional.